Bananpizza/SS_Mac_Admin1/src/posts/2022-04-02-WWDC, what's in it for MDM.md

 Sometimes when a new OS drops, some hardware adoptions might be needed due to security features it provides.
 Ventura will drop support for a quite hefty portion of hardware compared to other versions.

 You will need a device no older than 2017.
 For MacBook Air and Mini, push it to 2018.
 Mac Pro users, you need the cheesegrater.
-Time to throw my own trashbin in the... trashbin.
+Time to throw my own trascan in the... trashcan.

 The list is the following:
 >